Now Postdoctoral Research Fellow in School of Physics at Trinity College Dublin.

 - International Association of Mathematical Geosciences

 When I have time, I love doing public outreach.
-I think, it is the best way to communicate science to public and generate spark to learn science in young minds.
+I think it is the best way to communicate science to the public and generate a spark to learn science in young minds.

 As a child, I looked to the skies from intrigue and for answers and explanations.
 The notion of the existence of planets, moons, and possibility of extra-terrestrial life continues to fascinate me even today.
 I believe in the pursuit of new knowledge and I love working at the frontier of science, being the first ever to do something new, to try something out that no one else has ever thought of.
 This desire to know pervades my daily life – too much so according to some.
 I am an advocate and aficionado of Planetary Geology.
 Geology is my passion, working as Geologist is my profession.
 And of course it is my great lifelong love and fascination and I don’t expect that it’s ever going to change.
 I consider Planetary Geology is something for which I was born to study and research.
 My interest lies in studying the surface process in extreme environments on Planets and Moons.
 I am also interested in planetary volcanism and impact craters.

-1. Verma A., and Bourke M.C., (2017) A search for impact shock features in Moenkopi Sandstone from Meteor Crater, Arizona.
+- Verma A.K.
+(2017) A search for impact shock features in Moenkopi Sandstone from Meteor Crater, Arizona.
 Geography Postgraduate Symposium, Department of Geography, Trinity College Dublin.

-2. Verma, A., Bourke, M.C., (2016).
-A photogrammetry-based method for morphometric analysis of rock breakdown forms near Meteor Crater, Arizona, Geological Remote Sensing Group, London
+- Verma A.K. and Bourke M.C.
+(2016).
+A photogrammetry-based method for morphometric analysis of rock breakdown forms near Meteor Crater, Arizona.
+Geological Remote Sensing Group 27th Annual Conference, London.

-3. Verma, A., Bourke, M.C., (2016).
+- Verma A.K. and Bourke M.C.
+(2016).
 A photogrammetry based approach to generate sub-millimetre resolution Digital Elevation Models for investigating rock breakdown in the field.
-Irish Geomorphology Group annual workshop, University College Cork.
+Fourth Irish Geomorphology Group Annual Workshop, University College Cork.

 School of Natural Science Lightning Talks: